A light and fluffy, slightly sweet round loaf of yeast bread with a Hawaiian twist.

 This recipe is slightly adapted from the Hawaiian Honey Bread recipe on the Red Star Yeast website.
 Have you tried the Red Star Platinum yeast yet?
 I love it, especially in recipes like this one where you don’t wait for the dough to double in size before baking it.
 You’ll get great oven spring.
 I was amazed how much this loaf rose in the oven.

 This bread makes great French toast.
 I turned my loaf in to deep fried Hawaiian Sweetbread French Toast Sticks.
-I’ll post that recipe on Friday, so be sure and stop back by.
+They’re a great way to use this sweetbread.

 Cinnamon Swirl Brioche, Barbara Bakes

 America’s Test Kitchen Rustic Almost No-Knead Bread, Judy’s Kitchen

 Can I use a glass pie pan?
 I went on a trip to Hawaii and had some amazing Hawaiian bread, so I have since then been looking for a recipe.
 I think this will be amazing.
 Thank you in advance!

 Hi Bella – yes, a glass pie pan should work well.
 Isn’t it fun to try new foods while vacationing and come home and make them at home.
 Enjoy!

 Can you make this dough ahead and refrigerate overnight before baking?